7 Problems With Automating Factsheets In PowerPoint

 1) Financial Tables

-Accurately and visually communicating product data is the main function for investment product marketing documents like factsheets.
+Accurately and visually communicating product data is the main function of investment product marketing documents like factsheets.
 It’s important for the charts and graphs to be clear, correct and legible.
 The impact of your data visualizations is dependent upon how well data is rendered.
 Microsoft PowerPoint has limitations with regard to financial tables and their unique formatting requirements.

 If you stare at the AATR table above for a minute, you’ll start to feel the eye-fatigue that comes from reading poorly formatted content.
 Subconsciously this is very distracting and the data loses some of its potential meaning and impact.